qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/080-longitudinal.md

 ## Volatility plots

-The first plots we'll generate are control charts that are referred to as called volatility plots.
+The first plots we'll generate are volatility plots.
 We'll generate these using two different time variables.
 First, we'll plot based on `week-relative-to-hct`.

 ```{usage}
 use.action(